exoscale/seql/doc/quickstart.md

 ## Quickstart

-Let us assume the following - admitedly flawed - schema, for which we will add gradual support:
+Let us assume the following - admittedly flawed - schema, for which we will add gradual support:

 ![schema](https://i.imgur.com/DkBtyew.png)